A few months ago, I started noticing something strange on my own website.

 - vague advice

-- no real examples
+- no examples

 - no next step

-TIP: Add something to the article that cannot be fully answered in one short AI paragraph.
+Best move: add something to the article that cannot be fully answered in one short AI paragraph.

-High-risk keywords often include:
+High-risk keywords are often simple informational searches.

 - simple definitions